 $ module load uftp

-The UFTP installation at JSC uses public/private key pairs for authentication and authorization and leverages the SSH key infrastructure for this purpose.
+The UFTP installation at JSC uses public/private key pairs for authentication and authorization, these keys can be generated by the standard SSH tools.

 For security reasons it is a critical requirement that the utilized SSH keys are not used for any other purpose than UFTP and are in particular not used to enable SSH-based access (including SCP and SFTP) to any system.